-- The single most important rule to remember when classifying an employee is that it's an employee's job duties, not job title, that matter.
-A "senior manager" who doesn't direct the work of at least two full-time employees won't be exempt under the FLSA.
+- The single most important rule to remember when classifying an employee is that it is an employee's job duties, not job title, that matter.

 - The most commonly applied exemptions are for executives, administrators, professionals, computer employees and outside salespersons.
 There are several other more narrow exemptions.